krzemienski/awesome-from-stars/README.md

 * [webmproject/opus-dash](https://github.com/webmproject/opus-dash): Specification for Encapsulating Opus Audio in ISO-BMFF Container
 * [keshavbhatt/orange](https://github.com/keshavbhatt/orange): Complete SoundCloud Client for Linux Desktop
 * [Yannis4444/Orange-Share](https://github.com/Yannis4444/Orange-Share): A small python server that accepts requests from an Apple shortcut to allow sharing all sorts of media from iOS with any desktop OS.
 It allows sending content right from the share sheet - similar to AirDrop between Apple Devices
+* [stablyai/orca](https://github.com/stablyai/orca): Orca is the next-gen ADE for working with a fleet of parallel agents.
+Run any coding agent with your own subscription.
+Available on desktop and mobile.
 * [orcasound/orcanode](https://github.com/orcasound/orcanode): Software for live-streaming and recording lossy (AAC) or lossless compressed audio (HLS, DASH, FLAC) via AWS S3 buckets. :star:
 * [vinceliuice/Orchis-theme](https://github.com/vinceliuice/Orchis-theme): Orchis is a [Material Design](https://material.io) theme for GNOME/GTK based desktop environments.
 * [RadekMolenda/org-notion](https://github.com/RadekMolenda/org-notion): keep notion and org in sync #notion #org-mode